adriandmitroca/cookie-consent-box-wordpress/README.txt

 * Added option to customize cookie expiration time
 * Added option to change `target` attribute in "Learn more" link
 * Added option to hide "Learn more" link entirely
+* Added option to upload a file rather than just linking to a separated Privacy Policy page
 * Various CSS fixes that keeps notice box from conflicting with your site stylesheet

 = 1.0.3 =